mkottman/lighttpd-1.5-mingw/README.md

           (run these commands in MSYS)
 * CMake - http://www.cmake.org/cmake/resources/software.html
 * FastCGI - see below
-* some other libraries like PCRE and Zlib/Bzlib - info on how to obtain these in lighttpd/doc/build-win32.txt , or try to find them in http://sourceforge.net/projects/mingw/files/MinGW and http://sourceforge.net/projects/kde-windows/files/pcre/ or compile yourself, and copy the libs into MinGW/lib and headers into MinGW/include
+* some other libraries like PCRE and Zlib/Bzlib - info on how to obtain these in `lighttpd/doc/build-win32.txt`, or try to find them in [MinGW repository](http://sourceforge.net/projects/mingw/files/MinGW) and [here](http://sourceforge.net/projects/kde-windows/files/pcre/) or compile yourself, and copy the libs into `MinGW/lib` and headers into `MinGW/include`

 Optional:

-* OpenSSL - either download [Win32OpenSSL](http://www.slproweb.com/products/Win32OpenSSL.html) or build yourself,
-            however make sure CMake will find it (it will surely find Win32OpenSSL)
+* OpenSSL - either download [Win32OpenSSL](http://www.slproweb.com/products/Win32OpenSSL.html) or build yourself, however make sure CMake will find it (it will surely find Win32OpenSSL)

 Compilation
 ------------